 - Breast implants might hamper breast-feeding.
 Some women are able to successfully breast-feed after breast augmentation.
 For others, however, breast-feeding is a challenge.

-- Insurance might not cover breast implants.
-Unless it's medically necessary — such as the need for implant reconstruction after a mastectomy — breast augmentation isn't covered by insurance.
-Be prepared to handle any expenses that accompany breast augmentation, including related surgeries or future imaging tests.
+- Insurance does not cover breast implants.
+Unless it's medically necessary — such as after a mastectomy — breast augmentation isn't covered by insurance.
+Be prepared to handle the expenses, including related surgeries or future imaging tests.

 - You might need additional surgery after breast implant removal.
-If you decide to have your implants removed, you might need a breast lift or other corrective surgery to help your breasts maintain an aesthetically pleasing appearance.
+If you decide to have your implants removed, you might need a breast lift or other corrective surgery to help restore your breasts' appearance.

-If you smoke, your surgeon will ask you to stop smoking for a certain period of time before the surgery.
+If you smoke, your surgeon will ask you to stop smoking for a time before the surgery.

 Arrange for someone to drive you home after the surgery and to stay with you for at least the first night.